On Frobenius Numbers of Shifted Power Sequences: Introduction

-The finite case $A=(a, a+1, a+2^2, \ldots, a+k^2)$ presents significant challenges.
-The corresponding optimization problem $O_B(M)$ is difficult to solve.
-We establish several bounds using the Four-Square Theorem, establish certain stable properties by using generating functions, and finally prove the conjecture about $g(A)$.
+The finite sequence $A = (a, a+1, a+2^2, \ldots, a+k^2)$ proves more challenging, as solving $O_B(M)$ directly is difficult.
+We overcome this by deriving bounds via the Four-Square Theorem, establishing stability properties using generating functions, and ultimately proving the conjecture on $g(A)$.